 We then sought to quantify the 5'ss-dependent effects of risdiplam and branaplam observed in these RNA-seq data.
 Quantifying drug effect, however, required distinguishing the influence of 5'ss sequence from the influence of other genomic context factors, including other splice-regulatory elements.
 We therefore proposed a thermodynamic model (the "drug-effect model"; Fig. 2B and Fig. S5) for drug-dependent exon inclusion.
 The drug-effect model predicts PSI as a function of two quantities: drug effect (quantified by E), and context strength (quantified by S).
-The model assumes that PSI is given by 100 times the equilibrium occupancy of U1 binding to 5'ss RNA.
-The model also assumes that E is dependent on 5'ss sequence, but not on other locusspecific factors that influence context strength.
+The model assumes that PSI is given by 100 times the equilibrium occupancy of UI binding to 5'ss RNA.
+The model also assumes that E is dependent on 5'ss sequence, but not on other locus-specific factors that influence context strength.
 See SI Sec.
 3.1 and Fig. S5 for details.

-Next we determined 5'ss-specific values for drug effect E via the Bayesian inference of allelic manifolds.
+Next we determined 5'ss-specific values for drug effect E via the Bayesian inference of allelic manifolds47.
+Fig. 2C illustrates the general form of the allelic manifolds we inferred.
 Each allelic manifold corresponded to a 5'ss of the form NNNN/GUNNNN that occurred in a sufficient number of exons in the human transcriptome.
 The shape of the allelic manifold was parameterized by the drug effect E of the corresponding 5'ss, and the position along the allelic manifold of each two-dimensional exon-specific measurement (PSI in the presence and absence of drug) was parameterized by the context strength S of that exon.
-The inference of these allelic manifolds thus involved the determination of 194,129 parameters: context strength values S for 189,087 different exons, and drug effect values E (one for risdiplam and one for branaplam) for 2,521 distinct 5'ss sequences; see SI 4.1 for details.
-Fig. 2D shows the resulting E values determined for risdiplam and for branaplam.
-Fig. 2E shows the inferred allelic manifolds, as well as the underlying PSI values, for the four specific 5'ss sequences indicated in Fig. 2D.
-Some exons exhibited a statistically significant deviation from their inferred allelic manifold, implying that sequence context outside the 10 bp 5'ss can, at least in some cases, impact drug effect.
-Nevertheless, visual inspection of Fig. 2E confirms that the inferred allelic manifolds provide good first-order quantitative explanations for the PSIs of genomic exons measured in the presence vs. absence of drug, thereby lending support to our approach for quantifying 5'ss-dependent drug effect.
+The inference of these allelic manifolds thus involved the determination of 194,129 parameters: context strength values S for 189,087 different exons, and drug effect values E (one for risdiplam and one for branaplam) for 2521 distinct 5'ss sequences; see SI Sec.
+4.1